WMahendra/wmahendra.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Currently pursuing M.Sc degree in Geoinformation Science and Earth Observation for Environmental Modelling and Monitoring at Lund University and University of Twente.
-My focus is on the utilization of time series remote sensing with radar technology for natural resource management, especially in tropical areas.
-I would like to know, how does the forest affect the ecosystem
+My focus lies in landscape ecology and ecosystem science, particularly in tropical areas.
+It is intrigued, how do the changes and dynamics of the surface influene the environmental quality?
+Moreover, what are the impact of disturbances (i.e. climate change, fire) on the ecosystem?.
+To address these curiosities, the integration between field measurements and remote sensing technologies could be used to describe the phenomena spatially and temporally.

-Prior to the move, I worked as a research assistant, studying the role of remote sensing and GIS followed by field assessment to monitor Indonesian peatland ecosystem, integrated with multi-level policies to enhance its effectiveness and impact.
+Prior to the move, I worked as a research assistant, studying the role of remote sensing and GIS followed by field assessment to monitor Indonesian peatland ecosystem, using multi-level policies to assist its effectiveness and impact.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.